dustinpfister/blog_posts/_posts/express-request-objects.md

 ## What is a request object in express.js?

 When making any kind of request from a client to an express.js app, the incoming request object is the first argument in the function that you give an express.js app method like app.get.

+The request object contains important information about the request, such as headers, a data payload if it is a post request, and so on.
+This object, along with the response object is a major part of what express.js is all about.
+A request is received, something is done with that request, and an appropriate response is given back to the client.

+## Basic request object example

+For starters one might make a simple script that just responds to a get request to the root path.

 ```js
 let express = require('express'),